 Find the right legal technology

-In the last few months, your life and way of practicing law has dramatically changed.
+In the last couple of years, your life and way of practicing law has dramatically changed.
 Your clients’ expectations, however, haven’t.
 They need you now more than ever.
 As their circumstances continue to evolve, what they need and demand from you will shift.
 The only way to provide the same great client service they have come to expect is to lean on legal research technology.

 Tools like Practical Law, for instance, give you access to the knowledge of hundreds of other attorneys whose job is solely to keep you updated on the ever-changing legal landscape.
 When you need to venture outside of your usual practice areas, Practical Law provides access to up-to-date information, easy checklists, and other content to give you the confidence to take on any case that comes your way.
 It’s like having all of the knowledge you formerly gleaned from your colleagues, available instantaneously.